In Haskell, functions must always return the same consistent type. There

 computations.
 Most times we accept it as magic and blindly memorize the

-notation and counter-intuitive return
+do notation and counter-intuitive return statements.

-We can take a step back, talk about a Monad
+We can take a step back, talk about a Monad in very general terms,

-then describe how Maybe
+then describe how Maybe types work as a Monad.
+Given that

-understanding, we can get a better handle on what State
+understanding, we can get a better handle on what State and IO

-s are doing (even if we still have to think of it as a bit of
+Monads are doing (even if we still have to think of it as a bit of

 magic).

-is a way to chain multiple computations together and manage
+A Monad is a way to chain multiple computations together and manage

 how that chain of actions works as a whole.
-The Monad
+The Monad laws will manage

 the state between these actions (ensuring dependent actions are run in